-The Cast of Friends: Where Are They Now?
+Friends Premiered 25 Years Ago Today: Where Is the Cast Now?

 Then: Aniston played Rachel Green, who became so much more than the shopping-obsessed runaway bride we met in season 1.
 Not only did her character land a coveted job at Ralph Lauren, but she also — much to everyone’s delight — finally ended up with Ross in the show’s series finale.

-Now: Not only has the Golden Globe winner earned laughs in memorable films such as Horrible Bosses and taken dramatic turns in indies like Cake, but she's found love with Justin Theroux, whom she wed in 2015.
-Aniston will also be returning to TV in the near future with her on-screen sister, played by Reese Witherspoon, in "an untitled series exploring morning shows and the larger New York media scene that they inhabit."
+Now: The Golden Globe winner earned laughs in memorable films such as Horrible Bosses and taken dramatic turns in indies like Cake.
+Aniston will also be returning to TV soon with her on-screen sister, played by Reese Witherspoon, in The Morning Show, an Apple TV+ series “exploring morning shows and the larger New York media scene that they inhabit.”
+Plus, she had high-profile marriages to Brad Pitt and Justin Theroux.

 Then: Oh, Ross Geller.
 We rooted for Schwimmer’s paleontologist-turned-professor despite not always agreeing with his decisions throughout the show’s 10-year run.

 Now: Within a few seconds of viewing The People v.
 O.J.
-Simpson: American Crime Story, audiences will completely forget about his Friends character, and instead become enraptured by his portrayal of the late defense attorney Robert Kardashian.
-Off-screen, he's married to British artist Zoë Buckman, with whom he has one daughter.
+Simpson: American Crime Story, audiences completely forgot about his Friends character, and instead become enraptured by his portrayal of the late defense attorney Robert Kardashian.
+Off-screen, he’s married to British artist Zoë Buckman, with whom he has one daughter.

 Then: Hands down, the most organized friend — Cox’s Monica Geller won us over with her neurotic antics and, of course, her super-romantic proposal to Chandler, which left us crying for longer than we care to admit.